oskaerd/BLE_Mesh/firmware/mesh_sdk/doc/getting_started/dfu_quick_start.md

 updates to your devices in the future.
 The only way to recover from the loss of the private key is to reflash the device manually.

-### Step 2.
-Optional: Add the public key from nrfutil to your device page @anchor dfu_configuration_step2
+### 2. Optional: Add the public key from nrfutil to your device page

 Now that you have a private key, you can generate the public key for it: